Reference Tests

 - classmethod set_default_data_location(location, kind=None)

-class.The instance method
+ReferenceTestclass directly.Use the instance method

 - classmethod set_defaults(**kwargs)

-- verbose:
+- Parameters:

 - classmethod set_regeneration(kind=None, regenerate=True)